Floyd Landis: Doping case: 2006–2007

-On July 27, 2006, the Phonak Cycling Team announced a urine sample submitted by Floyd Landis tested positive for an unusually high ratio of the hormone testosterone to the hormone epitestosterone (T/E ratio) after his performance in stage 17 of the 2006 Tour de France.
+On July 27, 2006, the Phonak Cycling Team announced a urine sample submitted by Landis tested positive for an unusually high ratio of the hormone testosterone to the hormone epitestosterone (T/E ratio) after his performance in stage 17 of the 2006 Tour de France.
 Landis denied doping and placed faith in a test using his backup sample.
 Phonak stated that he would be dismissed should the backup sample also test positive.
 It did, and Landis was suspended from professional cycling and dismissed from his team.
 Landis's personal physician later disclosed that the test had found a T/E ratio of 11:1 in Landis, far above the maximum allowable ratio of 4:1.

 The test on Landis's stage 17 A sample had been performed by the French government's anti-doping clinical laboratory, the National Laboratory for Doping Detection (LNDD).
 LNDD is a division of the Ministry of Youth, Sport, and Social Life and is accredited by the World Anti-Doping Agency (WADA).
 In early August, Landis was found guilty of doping and was disqualified.
 Second place rider Óscar Pereiro became the race's official winner.
 The decision of whether to strip Landis of his title was made by the International Cycling Union (UCI).
 Under UCI rules, the determination of whether a cyclist violated any rules must be made by the cyclist's national federation, in this case USA Cycling, which transferred the case to the United States Anti-Doping Agency (USADA).

 David Witt, a close personal friend who introduced Landis to his future wife (the daughter of Witt's then girlfriend and future wife), shot himself with a handgun in the North Park community of San Diego on August 15, 2006.
 Landis and Witt met as roommates in 1998 when Landis moved to San Diego.
 Witt and Landis shared the same cycling coach, and Witt was instrumental in Landis's transition from mountain biking to road bicycle racing.
 Witt and his wife attended the 2006 Tour de France and were in Paris with Landis to celebrate his victory.
 Witt's North Park restaurant was adorned with Landis memorabilia, including two of Landis's jerseys.
 The San Diego Union-Tribune reported that a Landis family spokesman read the following from a statement: "Floyd, Amber and the family are devastated by the news of David's death.
 They loved him dearly, and they miss him.
 [The Landises] hope their privacy is respected in this time of mourning."
 Many years later, Landis claimed that Witt may have killed himself because of his knowledge of Landis's doping practices.
-In a 2010 ESPN interview, Landis acknowledged that Witt knew about Landis's doping and said, "I'm not saying that's the reason he's dead, but without that, I don't see why he wouldn't still be here."
-Even before the USADA's ruling on the matter, the controversy resulted in the disbandment of Landis's former teamPhonak.
+In a 2010 ESPN interview, Landis acknowledged that Witt knew about Landis doping and said, "I'm not saying that's the reason he's dead, but without that, I don't see why he wouldn't still be here."
+Even before the USADA's ruling on the matter, the controversy resulted in the disbandment of Landis's former team Phonak.